-The World Languages Program at UWF offers a minor in Spanish as well as courses in Japanese, Spanish, and Latin.
+The World Languages Program at UWF offers a minor in Spanish as well as courses in Japanese, Spanish, Latin and French.
 Students gain a foundation in communicating in a foreign language, understanding and working within cultural diversity, and looking at the world from a different perspective.

 "If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart." - Nelson Mandela